altocodenl/tagaway/readme.md

          - if a piv has tags X and Y for user A, but user A only shares X with user B, user B should not see tag Y
          - querying on shared tag
          - if A shares tag X including piv 1 with B, and B has piv 1 as well, there should be no double counting in all pivs or in the pivs returned, but the shared tag should be visible for B
-         - if A shares tag X including piv 1 with C, and B does the same with tag Y including piv 1 with C, C should have a proper count in all pivs and see only the piv 1 once.
-User C should see both X and Y in the list of tags and also if she clicks on X, Y should still be visible as belonging to that piv.
+         - if A shares tag X including piv 1 with C, and B does the same with tag Y including piv 1 with C, C should have a proper count in all pivs and see only the piv 1 once. user C should see both X and Y in the list of tags and also if she clicks on X, Y should still be visible as belonging to that piv.
          - if a shared tag loses all pivs through untagging or deletion, remove it from sho and shm (try multiple shos as well).
          - TODO: tag by hash, no matter to whom it belongs
-      - rename endpoint
    - update readme: redis structure, endpoints
    - If user A shares a tag with user B and user B doesn't have an account or is not logged in: signup, login, or go straight if there's a session.
 On signup, resolve shares.

-- Submissions
-   - Google Play
-   - Google Drive
-   - App Store

 ### Already implemented